afrihost/BaseCommandBundle/Resources/doc/logging.md

  - Different commands may require different levels of logging verbosity depending on their maturity
  - You will probably want different commands to log to different places for both IO performance and easy of readability
- - A useful paradigm is to only use Symfony's logging service for logging related to web requests to differentiate these
+ - A useful paradigm is to only use Symfony's logging service for log entries related to web requests in order to differentiate these

 ## Example Usage ##
+In the following example, log entries are written to record the beginning and end of the command's execution.
+These are logged at the *INFO* level of verbosity while the contents of any exceptions are logged at the *ERROR* level of verbosity.
+In the `initialize()` function the global default logging level of *WARNING* is overridden for this command so that that *INFO* log entries are outputted.
 ```PHP
 use Monolog\Logger;